joshukraine/ofreport.com/content/articles/2021-04-17-leaving-home-to-go-home.md

 <article-image publicId="OFReport/DRAFT/IMG_5161_gvyz1p" width="768" caption="Mom is an outside girl for sure, and we enjoyed our walks with her in the creek!" />

-A week or so after I left, my brother Josiah drove Mom down for a week-long visit at M.D.
+In early April, my brother Josiah drove Mom down for a week-long visit at M.D.
 Anderson in Houston, where she was able to consult with one of the top myeloma specialists in the nation.
 The tests they ran were encouraging, and while the fight continues, we are hopeful.

 ## How You Can Help